-This type of betting offers the punter the opportunity to carry out a little research and make money from the bets which they place.
+This type of betting offers the punter the opportunity to carry out a little research.

 Unfortunately, most punters would prefer a quick fix and are not prepared to carry out the necessary legwork, which is obviously great news and more profits for those who do.

 Is It Worth Getting Involved with Lay Betting?

 If you are interested in matched betting, you will be involved with lay betting as a matter of course, because it is a big part of the matched betting method.